mayanksonu11/KGP-ERP-Feedback/README.md

 # How to use it?
 Use is little bit difficult but not that much!
 Right click on the screen and open the inspect section of your web-browser.
 Inspect one of the radio button to see what's its id, you don't need to write it down!!
-Switch to console which is right next to your Elements tab (in the inspect window) and paste the relevant (Lab/Theory) code.
+Switch to console which is right next to your Elements tab (in the inspect window) and paste the relevant (lab.js/theory.js) code in the console.
+And obviously don't forget to hit that enter button!!
+Chears!!